 - Reconfigure degraded, incised, or undefined streams to restore natural hydrology and encourage reestablishment of native riparian habitat.

-Grantee or landowner must maintain protected and restored habitat in perpetuity for conservation easements, and typically for 25 years for all other implementation projects.
+Grantee or landowner will maintain protected and restored habitat in perpetuity for conservation easements, and typically for 25 years for other implementation projects.
 A long-term management plan is a requirement of any funded project.

-Grantee must complete environmental review for their project as required by state and federal laws and obtain all required environmental permits.
+Grantee will complete environmental review for their project as required by state and federal laws and obtain all required environmental permits.

 A contribution of either cash or in-kind services is recommended for all projects; partnerships are strongly encouraged.